 Let’s go directly to the quotation referenced by this philosopher.

 - the evidence of things not seen.”
 (Hebrews 11:1)

 The quotation asserts the complete opposite from what Dalla claims it says.

-By continuing on with the original source Dalla misquotes, we discover the meaning of “faith” as used by that source.
+Continuing on with the original source Dalla misquotes, we can discover the meaning of “faith” as used by that source.
 There are 336 statements made using the word faith or faithful.
-A quick review of the multiple contexts in which “faith” is used establishes the essential research condition of reliability.
-The consistency with which this term is used over multiple situations and across a wide span of time provides a basis for trusting the same meaning of the word “trust” in this one occurrence:
+The consistency with which this term is used over multiple situations and across a wide span of time establishes the essential research condition of reliability, and provides a basis for trusting (haha) the same meaning of the word “trust” in this one occurrence:

 - as written in the original language used in composing the Bible,